BumpyBill/BumpyBill/README.md

 ### Hi there 👋

-- 👯 I’m looking to collaborate on all sorts of projects, although i mainly work on NPM projects
+- 👯 I’m looking to collaborate on all sorts of projects, although I mainly work on NPM projects
-- 🔭 I’m currently working on "Farming Simulator", it's a pinteractive Discord bot!
+- 🔭 I’m currently working on "Farming Simulator", it's a interactive Discord bot!

 ---